mrjuan1/model/README.md

 For executable usage, you can run `./model --help`.

 This project needs at least one triangulated and UV-mapped mesh object with a single UV map.
 The object, its mesh and its UV map all need to have the same name.
 Once this is prepared, either place the `.blend` file in this directory or in this directory's parent directory.
-Next, update `export.py` and `common.mk` to make use of the new model and its name.
+Next, update `common.mk` to make include the new model and its name.

 [Back to top](#model)